James Hatcher Founder’s Fund

 Be part of making a difference in the lives of children!
 Give today and designate your gift to the Hatcher Fund.

-Graduating seniors of the Red Mountain Theatre Company Conservatory are eligible to apply for a competitive scholarship program in the spring awarded through the James Hatcher Founder’s Fund.
+Graduating seniors of the Red Mountain Theatre Performing Ensembles are eligible to apply for a competitive scholarship program in the spring awarded through the James Hatcher Founder’s Fund.

 This scholarship is a one-time award opportunity for graduating seniors who will enroll in a degree or certificate program at one of the following: